aquariumbio/pydent/docsrc/index.rst

 `Aquarium <https://www.aquarium.bio/>`_
 , the software that runs the
 `UW BIOFAB <http://www.uwbiofab.org>`_.
-The code is available `here <https://github.com/klavinslab/trident>`_ and was built by members of the
+The code is available `here <https://github.com/klavinslab/trident>`_ .
+Trident was built by members of the
 `Klavins lab <http://klavinslab.org/>`_.

 .. toctree::